dylanturn/stitch/README.md

 2/5/2020 - (AMQP) The broadcast exchange had both datastores AND aggregators bound to it - I went ahead and modified the AMQP exchange setup.
 There are now two exchanges per endpoint type: ```stitch.aggregator.direct``` and ```stitch.aggregator.broadcast```.

 ## TODO:
-1. The Aggregator needs a fanout queue.
-DataStore servers will create transport clients and send updated implementations of EndpointRecord.
-2. Aggregator metastores need to keep track of the Endpoint records tha the datastores are sending in.
+1. Aggregator metastores need to keep track of the Endpoint records tha the datastores are sending in.
-3. Maybe some way to track resource availability by the state of the host datastore?
+2. Maybe some way to track resource availability by the state of the host datastore?
-4. Also need to think about eventually implementing the ability to have resource replicas.
+3. Also need to think about eventually implementing the ability to have resource replicas.
+4. Aggregators should probably allow you to create resource schemas.
+5. Track resource metadata cardinality across a schema.

     Resource ID - The Id of the resource